danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 * Developers submit PRs when their feature is ready for review, with instructions to reviewer how to exercise the code.
 * Developers address feedback on their PRs, and when approved merge.
 * If CI passes on the merge commit, CD (Continuous Deployment) kicks in and automatically deploys the code to production.
-* Developers can pick up next most important item, rinse and repeat.
+* Developers pick up next most important item, rinse and repeat.

 ## Culture of Writing